James 'Kevin' Lovejoy

 Fr.
 John Fuchs, S.J., was born in Tacoma, Washington, and grew up living three blocks from Saint Patrick Catholic Church.
 He attended St. Patrick Catholic School all eight years and was educated and disciplined by the Dominican sisters.
 Sister Anthony, who is still a member of the parish community, drafted him into being an altar boy in the fifth grade.
 He attended Bellarmine High School for four years, where he was brainwashed by the Jesuits and then entered the Jesuit Novitiate after graduation.

 He was ordained in 1975.
 His first assignment was at St. Ignatius Church in Portland, Oregon.
 Then he was assigned as the assistant Novice Director of the Jesuit Novitiate.
 After that he received a counseling degree at Boston College and worked in the counseling department and Gonzaga University.
 Next he was appointed Novice Director of the Jesuit Novitiate for seven years.
 Following that he was appointed Pastor at St. Leo Church for nine years.
 Then he was the Spiritual Formation Director at the Palisades Retreat Center for six years and Superior of the Bellarmine Jesuit Community for nine years.
-Now he helps with the spiritual formation of the Bellarmine faculty and staff, offers spiritual direction for individuals, directs the Spiritual Exercises of St. Ignatius, and ministers to the sacramental needs of the Archdiocese, such as at Saint Patrick Catholic Church.
+Now he helps with the spiritual formation of the Bellarmine faculty and staff, offers spiritual direction for individuals, directs the Spiritual Exercises of St. Ignatius, and ministers to the sacramental needs of the Archdiocese, such as at Saint Patrick Catholic Church as a supply priest when needed and served the sacramental needs of the parish from July 2015 until July 2018.

 Father Jerry Graham, S.J.